Rahulk990/Rahulk990/README.md

 ## I'm a Student!!

-- 🌱 I’m currently an undergraduate
+- 🌱 I’m currently an undergraduate at DTU, Delhi, India
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I love to play video games